cydran/cydran/md_docs/general_overview.md

 * <a id="con:elemmed">***ElementMediator***</a> - functionality used by [Mvvm](#con:mvvm) to reflect desired changes in the DOM.
 Element mediators are the means of behavioral encapsulation and extension without alteration of the framework internals.
 An example would be to include markdown in the [component](#con:component).
 * <a id="con:modmed">***ModelMediator***</a> - functionality used by [Mvvm](#con:mvvm) to reflect desired changes in the [cydran](https://github.com/cydran) model of the [component](#con:component)
 * <a id="con:events">***Events***</a> - [Template](#con:markup) [events](#exp:on) are defined by the standard Javascrpt events that are supported by the browser client of choice.
 There exist also cydran [lifecycle](#lifecycle) events used in the development of custom cydran based [components](#con:component) or [element mediators](#con:elemmed).
 * <a id="con:markup">***templates***</a> are the visual representation of a cydran [component](#con:component).
-Templates must be represented as valid HTML at the time of component instantiation with a single restriction that the template have a single root node/element.
-Component templates may also be represented in HTML5 &lt;template&gt; tags with the content following the same single top-level element restriction.
+Templates must be represented as strings containing valid HTML at the time of component instantiation with a single restriction that the template have a single root node/element.
+Component templates may also be represented in HTML &lt;template&gt; tags with the content following the same single top-level element restriction.

 		<div>other markup here</div>